 Commit to being better

-Undoubtedly, current world issues have forever changed how we think, live and teach students.
+Undoubtedly, the pandemic and racial demonstrations around the world have forever changed how we think, live and teach students.
 I believe taking steps to help improve their lives through our teaching makes us an asset they can begin to count on — especially when many haven’t felt supported previously.
 As we work to fill our knowledge gaps about what plagues our students and plan relevant lessons that integrate SEL, we must bear in mind that although all of this requires consistency, reflection and patience, it is necessary to prepare ourselves appropriately for students.

 Jorge Valenzuela is an education coach, author and advocate.
 He has years of experience as a classroom and online teacher, a curriculum specialist and as a consultant.
 His work focuses on improving teacher preparation in project-based learning, computational thinking and computer science integration, STEM education, and equity-based restorative practices.
 Jorge is an adjunct professor at Old Dominion University and the lead coach at Lifelong Learning Defined.
 His book Rev Up Robotics: Real-World Computational Thinking in the K–8 Classroom is available from ISTE.